In value-based deep reinforcement learning, a pruned network is a good network: Discussion and Conclusion

 Recent advances in hardware accelerators for training sparse networks may result in faster training times, and serve as an incentive for further research in methods for sparse network training.
 Further, the fact that a consequence of this approach is a network with fewer parameters than when initialized renders it appealing for downstream applications on edge devices.

-At a minimum, we hope this work serves as an invitation to explore non-standard network architectures and topologies as an effective mechanism for maximizing the performance of reinforcement learning agents. \paragraph{Acknowledgements} The authors would like to thank Laura Graesser, Gopeshh Subbaraj and the rest of the Google DeepMind Montreal team for valuable discussions during the preparation of this work.
-We would also like to thank the Python community \cite{van1995python, 4160250} for developing tools that enabled this work, including NumPy \cite{harris2020array}, Matplotlib \cite{hunter2007matplotlib} and JAX \cite{bradbury2018jax}.
+At a minimum, we hope this work serves as an invitation to explore non-standard network architectures and topologies as an effective mechanism for maximizing the performance of reinforcement learning agents.
+Reinforcement learning agents typically use networks originally designed for stationary problems; therefore, other topologies might be better suited to the non-stationary nature of RL.